tometoproject/tometo/otemot/README.md

 Otemot is the backend for Tometo.
 It's also just the word Tometo, reversed.
-It's a Rust app that's powered by `actix-web`, a small web framework, and `actix`, and asynchronous actor framework.
+It's a Rust app that's powered by `actix-web`, a small web framework, and `actix`, an asynchronous actor framework.
 Suffice to say, it's pretty efficient.

 Here's a rough layout of the project structure: